Moltly/moltly/PRIVACY.md

 - We may update this Policy from time to time.
 If changes are material, we will provide reasonable notice (e.g., in‑app notice or email, where appropriate).
 Continued use of the Service after an update signifies acceptance of the revised Policy.

 12) Contact
-- Questions or requests regarding this Policy: 0xgingi@0xgingi.com
+- Questions or requests regarding this Policy: contact@moltly.xyz
 Supplement: Product‑Specific Details
 - Authentication: NextAuth handles email/password and OAuth sign‑in (e.g., Discord, Apple).
 With the MongoDB adapter enabled, OAuth account records (including provider identifiers and tokens) may be persisted to support sign‑in.
 We do not post content to these providers on your behalf.
 - Entries and attachments: Molt entries, feeding logs, reminders, and photos you upload are stored with your account in our database when you are signed in.